Fit for today…

 04 November 2020

-Group Managing Director, Andrew Jay, reflects on how Anderson has coped and adapted to the Covid-19 crisis, and talks up the measures that have been put in place to secure the company’s future.
+Chief Executive Officer, Andrew Jay, reflects on how Anderson has coped and adapted to the COVID-19 crisis, and talks up the measures that have been put in place to secure the company’s future.

 It is though, in times like this, that strength and resilience come to the fore – and I have been privileged, but frankly not surprised, to have witnessed this first hand.